adrybakov/rad-tools/docs/source/user-guide/module/spinham/hamiltonian.rst

 Resetting
 ---------

-If you want to reset the notation once is set, but keep the parameters intact use :py:meth:`.SpinHamiltonian.set_interpretation` method:
+If you want to reset the notation once it is set, but keep the parameters intact use :py:meth:`.SpinHamiltonian.set_interpretation` method:

 .. doctest::